brandonshillingdev/Netflix-Clone/README.md

 # netflix-clone
 This is a netflix clone that I made using react and firebase.
-Check out the live project using the link in LiveURL.txt
+Check out the live project @ https://netflix-clone-e17c8.web.app/